grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 19. Gently route the left display cable through the ridges on the D Bucket and connect it with the bottom receptacle on the PCBA.
-Be sure that it is routed properly (like below).
+Be sure that it's routed properly (like below).

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image55.png" alt-text="A close up of a computer.":::
     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image115.png"/>